SMB-1050: Foundations of Sports Management (3 hours)

 SMB-2500: Sport Facility and Event Management (3 hours)

-his course covers management of facilities and personnel, program development, budget preparation, and application of public relations techniques.
-Prerequisite: A grade of C or better in SMB 1050 Foundations of Sports Management.
-Replaces: SRMP- 3010.
+This course covers management of facilities and personnel, program development, budget preparation, and application of public relations techniques.
+Replaces: SRMP-3010.
+Prerequisite: C or higher in SMB-1050.

 SMB-2600: Sport Media Communication (3 hours)